rackerlabs/docs-dedicated-networking/load-balancer/src/docs/load-balancer.api.v2/api.md

-## List nodes for the specified virtual IP.
+## List nodes for the specified Virtual IP.

-Retrieve information about the nodes associated with a specified virtual IP.
+Retrieve information about the nodes associated with the specified Virtual IP.

 ```